 The first “A” – Attitude

 Just about everyone has had anxiety in the past.
-The anxiety sufferer needs to ask themselves why if they know they have and suffer from anxiety, why is recovery not their primary objective?
+The anxiety sufferer needs to ask themselves as they know they have and suffer from anxiety, why is recovery not their primary objective?
 Why are they not sufficiently hungry to reduce the hold and control anxiety has over them?

-How your attitude, point of view is, to unravelling the mystery of your anxiety will determine your motivation to explore your own anxiety, and understand what it's really about.
+How your attitude or point of view is, to unravelling the mystery of your anxiety will determine your motivation to explore your own anxiety, and understand what it's really about.
 It is a mystery that is worth uncovering.
-Knowing you have anxiety and doing little to go into it is avoidance at the subconscious level, and is very indicative that the ego has manipulated your thinking to maintain its grip on you.
+Knowing you have anxiety and doing little to go into it is avoidance at the subconscious level.
+This denial is why so many sufferers fall back on the belief that the medical profession advocates; you have it - and we will help medicate it.
+Denial is very indicative that the ego has manipulated your thinking to maintain its grip on you.
 To put it simply, your inner child’s victim consciousness is dominant within you.

-Ask yourself; do you want to remain a victim?
+Ask yourself; do you want to remain a victim of your anxiety?
 Who could you truly be without anxiety?
 You have survived so far with the pressures that anxiety brings you but what would your life be like without that pressure and burden?
 In fact, who could you really become?

-Your overall attitude will galvanise your attention to your situation
+Your overall attitude should galvanise your attention to your situation, and may help question your beliefs.

 The second “A” – Allowing